kaiulrich/kulrich_CarND-Behavioral-Cloning-P3/README.md

 The lab enviroment can be created with CarND Term1 Starter Kit.
 Click [here](https://github.com/udacity/CarND-Term1-Starter-Kit/blob/master/README.md) for the details.

 ----
-###  Projectstrucktur
+###  Projectstructure

 #### 1. My project includes the following files:

 * model.py containing the script to create and train the model
 * network.py containing the script to define the Keras Network
 * generator.py containing the script for the train and validate data generator
-* utils.py containing the script for the loading data and preprozess images
+* utils.py containing the script for the loading data and preprocess images
 * drive.py for driving the car in autonomous mode
 * model.h5 containing a trained convolution neural network
 * CarND-Behavioral-Cloning-P3.ipynb notebook to generate documentation images